Why Year-Round Flea and Tick Prevention Actually Matters

 NexGard Chewables

-NexGard is the only oral flea and tick product FDA-approved to prevent infections that cause Lyme disease.
+The thing that sold me originally: NexGard is the only oral flea and tick product FDA-approved to prevent infections that cause Lyme disease.
 That’s not just marketing — they actually had to prove it in clinical trials.
+Given what we went through with Cooper’s Lyme diagnosis before he was on NexGard, that approval mattered to me.

 NexGard PLUS

-Think of this as NexGard with extras.
-Same flea and tick protection, plus heartworm prevention, plus roundworm and hookworm treatment.
+Same flea and tick protection as regular NexGard, plus heartworm prevention, plus roundworm and hookworm treatment.
 One chew handles four different parasite categories.
+Active ingredients are afoxolaner, moxidectin, and pyrantel.
+Same 30-day dosing, same 8-week minimum age, same 4 lb minimum weight.
+Costs $25-35 per month.

 | Spec | Detail |